Now for the GOP

 The philosophy and goals of communism made the clash between America and China inevitable but our China problems started in earnest with Richard Nixon.
 That is where we took the wrong fork in the road.
 Let’s do a quick look at the situation.

 There are two Chinas.
 The PRC (People’s Republic of China) and the ROC (Republic of China).
 The ROC consisted of the island of Taiwan and the PRC consisted of mainland Communist China.
-When the communists under Mao Zedong took control of China the leader of China, Chiang Kai-shek, fled to Taiwan and established what is known as a government in exile.
+When the communists under Mao Zedong took control of China the then leader of China, Chiang Kai-shek, fled to Taiwan and established what is known as a government in exile.
 We recognized Taiwan as China and did not recognize mainland China as they were communist.
 Chiang Kai-shek was no prize.
 He was virtually a dictator but he was not communist so we sided with him as we often did, and do, in these cases.
 As I said our China problems started in earnest with Richard Nixon.
 When Dwight Eisenhower ran for President Richard Nixon was the vice presidential candidate.
-Nixon was a hardcore anticommunist and was on the House Committee of Un-American Activities.
-Nixon when running for President made comments that hinted he would be open to thawing relations with the PRC.
+Nixon was a hardcore anticommunist and was on the House Committee of Un-American Activities. :Later Nixon when running for President made comments that hinted he would be open to thawing relations with the PRC.
 (While in high school, even though I was anticommunist, I always thought that to ignore a nation the size of China was unrealistic.)
 Anyway, when Nixon was elected President he went to China.
 The first President to do so in decades.
 He went with his National Security Advisor, Henry Kissinger who was a sleaze to some or was a brilliant negotiator to others..
 Kissinger had secretly made contact with China the year before and paved the way.
 There are those that think he was the instigator encouraging Nixon to begin relations with China.
-It is no secret that American corporations looked upon China with greed lust thinking about the cheap labor and the large numbers of consumers and they salivated at the prospect.
+It is no secret that American corporations looked upon China with greed lust thinking about the cheap labor and the large numbers of consumers and they salivated at the prospect of doing business with China.
 Nixon’s visit to China began the thawing of relations.
-Also Nixon recognizing China drew the Soviets into a better relationship with us due to their thoughts of China having a better standing with us and might gain a stronger position with us over them.
+Also Nixon recognizing China drew the Soviets into a better relationship with us due to their thoughts of China having a better standing with us than them and might gain a stronger position with us over them.

 The main blunder by the GOP was actually not the Republican Parties conscious fault it was the conniving by corporate business.
 Republicans just naively went along.
 People vote for what or who they identify with.
 We call it identity politics.
 The name has just become vogue and into common use but identity politics have been around since there have been politicians.
 The average voter was white and middle class.The middle class American identified with the good guy sheriff type.
 There just happened to be someone like that, Ronald Reagan.
 Problem was Ronald Reagan was a Democrat so he was taken under the wings of General Electric and educated or programmed or indoctrinated or whatever you want to call it.
 When it has a motive or goal they are all basically the same.
 I am not saying it is always bad but it is what it is regardless of how you try to disguise it..
 There is a good book called “The Education of Ronald Reagan: The General Electric Years and the Untold Story of his Conversion to Conservatism” by Thomas W. Evans.
 The following is from his own description of the book.
 The link to his entire article is: https://historynewsnetwork.org/article/32681 His words: